 Someone else claims my child(ren) for tax purposes, but I still have expenses related to their support.
 Can I still apply?

-Yes, you may still apply.
-You should provide information about the situation and your expenses along with your application.
+Yes.
+Provide information about the situation and your expenses in your application.
 Grant eligibility is based on financial need.

 What are acceptable forms of documentation for our parent/child relationship?